 Disneyland Paris in 2017 – The Forest of Enchantment

 I’ll be brutally honest with you, I had something different down to put here, but then two things happened.
-One, I forgot what it was, and two, I found out, possibly the last to do so, that The Forest of Enchantment is set to return to Disneyland Paris for 2 months in the summer of 2017.
+One, I forgot what it was, and two, I found out that The Forest of Enchantment is set to return to Disneyland Paris for two months in the summer of 2017.
 This isn’t a rumour, this is bona fide fact – it says so in the latest Disneyland Paris brochure!
-I managed to see The Forest of Enchantment 3 times during my Spring trip, and though the glow of Mickey and the Magician had me declaring that the best show in August, I’ve since changed my mind.
+I managed to see The Forest of Enchantment three times during my Spring trip, and though the glow of Mickey and the Magician had me declaring that the best show in August, I’ve since changed my mind.

 The Forest of Enchantment is a fantastic mix of live singing, acrobatics, dancing, characters and changing scenery.
 There’s no doubt that Mickey and the Magician is a fantastic show, with many amazing elements, but for me it doesn’t have the charm of The Forest of Enchantment.
 The Tangled and Tarzan scenes in particular are at the top of the entertainment tree in Disneyland Paris, and to see those making a return is both heart warming and vital in any future plans I may have to visit Disneyland Paris.

 Everything I have talked about to up to this point, the Season of the Force nighttime show aside, will be in full flow in the peak summer months, leaving me under illusion as too when the best of the year will be to visit Disneyland Paris in 2017.
 Whatever your preference, Disneyland Paris fans have a very exciting 12 months ahead og them, with much to look forward to.
 In part 2 I will highlight the top 5 things that I want to happen in Disneyland Paris in 2017, so keep a look out for that.